autotelic/fastify-hmac/README.md

 ## Usage

-Registering the plugin, will decorate the `fastify` request with a `validateHMAC` method, and add a pre-validation hook to verify the HMAC signature of requests.
+Registering the plugin will decorate the `fastify` request instance with a `validateHMAC` method, and add a pre-validation hook to verify the HMAC signature of requests.

 ```js
 const hmac = require('@autotelic/fastify-hmac')